Designed for people interested in creating change for sustainability through education and communication

 Each session has been crafted to involve the learner in the topic.
 Participants will have the opportunity to workshop and practice what they have learnt.

 Sessions 2 – 6 have been designed for special interest, individual PD days for teachers who can’t commit to the full short course.
 Cost is $120 per person, per session.
-Refer to the course outline for more information and links.
+Refer to the Course content below for session links to more information and booking options.

 This eight-week course explores different approaches to environmental education: